ramonamaltan/messages_api/README.md

 For the point 'e-mail(s) and http link(s) can be part of the message' I assumed that a message has_many emails and a message has_many links.
 Thus I added 2 additional tables next to messages.
 To display the associated Links and Emails to a Message I included the Link and Email Data as relationships using the JSON:API.
-That's why the output looks like the following:
+That's why the output looks like the following: The message with id "892c1a5b-77b3-464f-9f6b-4b915788c485" has one link with id 25 and one email with id 16.
+The "included" attribute contains the data of this link and email.
 ```shell
 {
     "data": {